Best Banks for Personal Loans in September 2025

 +

-Laurel Road doesn’t provide much insight into how it evaluates personal loan applications, but you must be:
+Laurel Road doesn’t provide much insight into how it evaluates personal loan applications, but you must be at least the age of majority in your state (typically 18 or 19 years old).

 While Laurel Road doesn’t specify a minimum credit score, it does state that it’s able to offer low rates because it works with creditworthy borrowers.
 The lender may assess this creditworthiness by evaluating your debt-to-income ratio, employment, income and credit history.